Public budgeting: Functions of a budget document

+A government's budget is a comprehensive financial plan that outlines its priorities and objectives for a given period.
 As a policy document, a government's budget is designed as a plan for implementing its policy.
 Traditionally, budgets served as a more rigid tool to implement policy in a retrospective setting.
 The functions associated with these values are listed under the Traditional Model and are control, management, and planning.
 The Modern Model, taking a less rigid approach, has replaced the control function with the monitoring function, the management function with the steering function, and the planning function with the strategic brokering function.